farrukhshj/Marvel-Comic-Reader/README.md

 External libraries used :
 Picasso - for loading images

-\nretrofit - for network calls
+retrofit - for network calls

-\ngson - for converting network json response to model classes
+gson - for converting network json response to model classes

 Android libraries used :
 Livedata